The 2D Muskat Problem II: Stable Regime Small Data Singularity on the Half-plane: Introduction and Main Results

 Nevertheless, it turns out that local regularity for $H^3$ interfaces does hold on the half-plane, and we provide a (much more involved) proof of this in the companion paper \cite{ZlaMuskatLocal}.
-It is likely that the approach in \cite{CCFGL} can then be adjusted to show analyticity of the fluid interface before overturning and in the region where it does not touch the bottom.
-But this would still leave open possible emergence of finite time interface singularities at $\bbR\times\{0\}$, and in particular in the stable regime as well as within the well-posedness theory in Sobolev spaces.
+There we also show that the setting of zero contact angles between the interface and the boundary, resulting from the $H^3$ level of regularity (prior to any singularity development), is in fact the correct one for the Muskat dynamic.
+The obvious next question is emergence of finite time interface singularities in the stable regime in this setting (and in particular within the well-posedness theory in Sobolev spaces), with a possible difference form $\bbR^2$ being the solution dynamic at the boundary.

-The main result of the present paper is Theorem \ref{T.1.1} below, which shows that {\it finite time stable regime interface singularities do develop} for the Muskat problem on the half-plane.
-Moreover, this can happen for {\it arbitrarily small smooth initial data} (in fact it happens for all small nonzero data from a fairly general class) and after an arbitrarily long time.
+The main result of the present paper is Theorem \ref{T.1.1} below, which shows that {\it finite time stable regime interface singularities do indeed develop} for the Muskat problem on the half-plane.
+Moreover, this can happen for arbitrarily small smooth initial data (in fact, it happens for all data from a fairly general class) and after an arbitrarily long time.
 The mechanism for this is essentially the invasion scenario described above, specifically when the invasion happens from both directions, and the singularity likely develops at the meeting point of the two invading ``fronts''.

 Our proof has three main ingredients.
 The first is the local regularity result from \cite{ZlaMuskatLocal}, which in particular shows that if the interface touches the bottom initially, it cannot ``peel off'' the bottom unless a singularity occurs.
 The second is a {\it quantitative $L^2$ maximum principle} for the fluid interface in Theorem \ref{T.1.3}, which shows that unless the interface is close to flat (except on a small set), its $L^2$ norm (when it is appropriately defined and finite) decreases at a uniformly positive rate.
 Such a maximum principle is known for the Muskat problem on $\bbR^2$ \cite{CCGS}, and since this $L^2$ norm is also the potential energy of the interface, one can even think of this result as monotonicity of the latter.
 This was recently derived for the IPM equation in \cite{KisYao}, and used there to prove that solutions must be asymptotically stratified.
 Since topological constraints force Sobolev norms of some solutions to grow as they stratify (unless they become singular), \cite{KisYao} also demonstrated unbounded growth of certain solutions to IPM on a horizontal strip.